erikaduan/r_tips/Rladies_volcano_plots.md

 ![](https://github.com/erikaduan/R-tips/blob/master/Vplot4.png)

-Viola!
+Voila!
 Enjoy your volcano plot (and remember, there are lots of creative ways to visualise data using them, as long as your methods are logical and reasonable)!

 ##### **Development notes**